 Barley.
 Like oats, this particular grain also has a naturally high content of resistant starch.

 Raw potato starch.
 Contrary to the whole foods mentioned above you shouldn’t heat raw potato starch, as heating destroys this type of resistant starch.
-Instead it can be added to smoothies or other drinks.
+Instead add it to smoothies or other drinks.

 So, making sure you get some form of resistant starch every day – and ideally with every meal – will pay dividends down the road and give you a much better chance of living an active and healthy life well into ripe old age.